aeonSolutions/aeonlabs-open-software-catalogue/README.md

 <br />

 # Open Software Catalogue
+░ ░[AeonLabs](https://www.linkedin.com/company/aeonlabs/), a personal brand of Miguel T., is about conceptualization, design, and prototyping of technology solutions for Enterprise businesses and Institutions.
+To know more about the author visit his [LinkedIn profile](https://www.linkedin.com/in/migueltomas/). <br>

 This is the catalogue for all my open source code and software apps to date.